Bundaran HI Bank Jakarta MRT station

-Bundaran HI Station (or Bundaran HI Bank Jakarta Station, with Bank Jakarta granted for naming rights) is a rapid transit station on the North-South Line of the Jakarta MRT in Central Jakarta, Jakarta, Indonesia.
+Bundaran HI Station (or Bundaran HI Bank Jakarta Station, with Bank Jakarta granted for naming rights) is an underground rapid transit station on the North-South Line of the Jakarta MRT in Central Jakarta, Jakarta, Indonesia.
 Located nearby the Hotel Indonesia (HI) Roundabout (Bundaran Hotel Indonesia (HI)), it is currently the terminus of the North-South Line, as the phase 2 construction of the line is underway.

 The station is located in the Gondangdia area of Menteng, Central Jakarta and is built underneath Jalan M.H.
 Thamrin.
 Jakarta MRT users can continue their journey with Transjakarta's Corridor 1 service from this station via the Bundaran HI bus stop located above.
 This connection with Transjakarta is in the form of stairs so it is not disabled friendly.